Sumo Electricity Review and Rates

 |Energy Fact Sheets|

-~Price assumes general energy usage of 4000kWh/year.
+~Price assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Estimated price includes any conditions discounts that may be available.
 Pricing based on Citipower network in Melbourne, but prices will differ between distribution areas.
 September 2019.

 See our Victorian electricity price report to see how Sumo compares to other retailers in the state.